norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 That is because products cannot come with an escape hatch.
 You need to get it right and get it reliable, full stop.
 This doesn't mean _the LLM_ needs to get it right - it means that you, the Engineer, need to find a path between the user, the LLM, and the software you are creating that provides a reliable and trustworthy experience.

 I once worked with an ecom platform that was getting _slaughtered_ by Amazon over shipping timelines.
 The problem wasn't the actual delivery time - 2/3 of orders were less than two days from a warehouse - it was the logistics of displaying an estimated delivery date.
-The feeds from vendors
+The inventory feeds from vendors could be delayed by days, meaning we would show an estimate based on

 ### Stop playing

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzE0MDA2ODg3LDY2NjUzMjUxNCw4MzcwNz
+eyJoaXN0b3J5IjpbNjE2NDc5NDc3LDY2NjUzMjUxNCw4MzcwNz
 cyMzAsMTM3Nzg0OTUzNCwxNzkzMzQyMTc0LDgxMzQ4NTgyMiwt
 NjE4MjM3NzY3LDE3OTY3Mzc2OTYsLTE5MDk5NDA3NDYsMTU4Mj
 k2NjQ0Myw0NTI0MzU0MjYsLTE1MjM4OTkxNTcsODU5Njg3MjUz